CodeYourFuture/CodewarsWorkshops/Problem_3_Stairs/Stairs.md

 ## Our decomposition

 **Step 1**: There is a simple version of the problem that we can solve first.
-Ignore all characters except the `I` and generate and return a string containing the correct number if `I` characters.
+Ignore all characters except the `I` and generate and return a string containing the correct number of `I` characters.
+This will be our **version 1**.

 **Step 2**:  Modify our solution to step 2 so that the correct number of `\n` characters are added.
+This will be our **version 2**.

 **Step 3**:  Modify our solution to step 1 so that the correct number of spaces are added.
+This will be our **version 3** (final version).

 ## A solution to Step 1

-In this version (we will call it **version 1**) we are going to return a string containing only the correct number of `I` characters.
+In version 1, we are going to return a string containing only the correct number of `I` characters.
 * `n=0` we need to return `""`
 * `n=1` we need to return `"I"`
 * `n=2` we need to return `"II"`